tgermain/grandRepositorySky/README.md

 **Goroutine** ?

 SPRINT :
-- Do a sample project to understand how to send/receive and parse messages in GO
 - Make tests

+TODO (tim) :
 - Handle when a node quit the ring (not gracefuly)

+Done :
+-semaphore for critical part (predecessor, successor maybe others ...)
+- Make a library to send/receive messages
+- Do logs (with timestamps, colors ?)
+- Modify the existing code to make stuffs work
+- What lookup can/should/actually return
 - Ring stabilization
 - heartBeat

-TODO (tim) :
--semaphore for critical part (predecessor, successor maybe others ...)
--

-Done :
-- Make a library to send/receive messages 		*done*
-- Do logs (with timestamps, colors ?) 		*done*
-- Modify the existing code to make stuffs work *done*
-- What lookup can/should/actually return *done*
 - All methods which return a `*DHTNode` must return an **id** and we have to perform a `lookup(id)`

 ###launch parameters DONE